Z-Puyu/hive-mind/README.md

 4. The "tag" feature should be implemented.

 Furthermore, we would continue building on the authentication process.
-We plan to add other login methods such as Facebook and Github, and create user registration and sign-in using general e-mail and password.
+We plan to add other login methods such as Facebook and Github.
+There should also be a user profile page where the user can configure his or her personal credential such as avatar icon, description, user name, e-mail address etc.

 #### [Potential Additions]